Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

 During the cooling process measurements may be taken, but the rapid cooling generates a large thermal gradient across the apparatus that makes such measurements less reliable.

-A resistive element is wound around the base of the sample, allowing to heath it up after it has reached room temperature.
+A resistive element is wound around the base of the sample, allowing to heath it up after reaching room temperature.
 The resistive element it's controlled in PWM: it's rapidly powered-on and powered-off with a duty cycle that can be selected (in percetange) on the front panel of the instrument.

 [fix, image pwn]